 4 stars:

-Unfortunately, before they could finish their long hard work, Hugo’s father dies in a tragic accident at work, leaving Hugo to fix the machine by himself.
+work, Hugo’s father dies in a tragic accident at work, leaving Hugo to fix the

-Unsure of his ability to match his father’s talent at gears, Hugo clings to the only clue to fixing the mysterious man, his father’s notebook.
+Hugo clings to the only clue to fixing the mysterious man, his father’s

 Characters:

-The characters were so enjoyable to learn about.
+5 stars: The characters were so enjoyable to learn about.
 They were very mysterious and every time I thought i figured one of them out they ended up surprising me.
 My favorite character to learn about were George Melies.
 His character is just so interesting.
 His life is so dramatic, mysterious and historic like it's hard not to get wrapped up in it.

-I would feel absolutely safe about reading this with my younger siblings.
+Family Friendly: 5 stars: I would feel absolutely safe about reading this with my younger siblings.
 The most suspenseful piece in this book is young Hugo being chased my a cop and being put in jail.
 Something to take note of is that Hugo's uncle is a alcoholic and abandons Hugo and at the end of the story is found dead because he drowned.

 I also watched the movie and LOVED it!
 I encourage all to watch it.
 I had just as much fun watching it as I did reading it.